makaronz/CortexReel/src/CortexReel_analiza.md

 >
 > ---
 >
 > Take a deep breath and work on this problem step-by-step.
-Analyze **only the Site2Data v3 application**.
+Analyze **only the CortexReel application**.

 ---